Interaural Cues

 There is an issue with such a simple approach.
 If the goal is that as we move the pan knobs the sound appears to move to the left or right we must also consider the sounds intensity as we change the levels of the left and right.
 Do we wish it to maintain its loudness as it is panned?
 If the wave is correlated and panned through both the left and right there will be a 6 dBSPL boost (in ideal conditions) when in the middle and it will loose this boost as it is panned one direction or the other making the middle louder than the other directions.

 This introduces the concept of a panning law.
-The idea is as we pan from one direction to another we changes the levels in booth channels in such a way as to give the impression it is equally loud in any given direction.
+The idea is as we pan from one direction to another we change the levels in booth channels in such a way as to give the impression it is equally loud in any given direction.
 This way we can place a sound in a mix and then use the fader to adjust its level.
 The most common pan laws are the circular pan law (constant power pan law), triangular pan law (linear pan law) and the 4.5 dB pan law.
 Some systems allow you to specify a specific level you may want to have such as Reaper.

 The different levels for the various pan laws exist depending on the expected room.
 Most rooms and environments do not sum ideally hence they are closer to a 3dB boost and act as uncorrelated sound.
-The 4.5dB is a middle ground and the triangular pan law acts exactly as we would expect having a boost in the middle with the sides sounding softer.
+The 4.5dB is a middle ground and the triangular pan law acts exactly as we would expect, having a boost in the middle with the sides sounding softer.

 Warning about panning